quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 # Resetting Streams

-A sender that wants to reset a stream but also deliver some bytes to the receiver, the sender sends a RESET_STREAM_AT frame with the Reliable Size field specifying the amount of data to be delivered.
+A sender that wants to reset a stream but also deliver some bytes to the receiver sends a RESET_STREAM_AT frame with the Reliable Size field specifying the amount of data to be delivered.

 When resetting a stream without the intent to deliver any data to the receiver, the sender uses a RESET_STREAM frame ({{Section 3.2 of RFC9000}}).
 The sender